Quick Start

 {{{$x} from {$y}}}

-An interesting case that demonstrates the usefulness of .local is .match statements with multiple variants where you need to reuse a value.
+An interesting case that demonstrates how .local is useful is .match statements with multiple variants where you need to reuse a value.

 .local $date = {$dt :datetime dateStyle=long}